German Empire: Foundation

 The other states retained their own governments but had only limited aspects of sovereignty.
 For example, both postage stamps and currency were issued for the empire as a whole.
 Coins through one mark were also minted in the name of the empire, while higher-valued pieces were issued by the states.
 However, these larger gold and silver issues were virtually commemorative coins and had limited circulation.
 While the states issued their own decorations and some had their own armies, the military forces of the smaller ones were put under Prussian control.
 Those of the larger states, such as the Kingdoms of Bavaria and Saxony, were coordinated along Prussian principles and would, in wartime, be controlled by the federal government.
 The evolution of the German Empire is somewhat in line with parallel developments in Italy, which became a united nation-state a decade earlier.
-Some key elements of the German Empire's authoritarian political structure were also the basis for conservative modernization in Imperial Japan under Meiji and the preservation of an authoritarian political structure under the tsars in the Russian Empire.
+Some key elements of the German Empire's authoritarian political structure were also the basis for conservative modernization in Imperial Japan under Emperor Meiji and the preservation of an authoritarian political structure under the tsars in the Russian Empire.

 One factor in the social anatomy of these governments was the retention of a very substantial share in political power by the landed elite, the Junkers, resulting from the absence of a revolutionary breakthrough by the peasants in combination with urban areas.

 Although authoritarian in many respects, the empire had some democratic features.
-Besides universal suffrage, it permitted the development of political parties.
+Besides universal manhood suffrage, it permitted the development of political parties.
 Bismarck intended to create a constitutional façade that would mask the continuation of authoritarian policies.
-In the process, he created a system with a serious flaw.
+However, in the process, he created a system with a serious flaw.
 There was a significant disparity between the Prussian and German electoral systems.
-Prussia used a highly restrictive three-class voting system in which the richest third of the population could choose 85% of the legislature, all but assuring a conservative majority.
-As mentioned above, the king and (with two exceptions) the prime minister of Prussia was also the emperor and chancellor of the empire – meaning that the same rulers had to seek majorities from legislatures elected from completely different franchises.
+Prussia used a three-class voting system which weighted votes based on the amount of taxes paid, all but assuring a conservative majority.
+The king and (with two exceptions) the prime minister of Prussia were also the emperor and chancellor of the empire – meaning that the same rulers had to seek majorities from legislatures elected from completely different franchises.
 Universal suffrage was significantly diluted by gross over-representation of rural areas from the 1890s onward.
-By the turn of the century, the urban-rural population balance was completely reversed from 1871; more than two-thirds of the empire's people lived in cities and towns.
+From 1871 to the turn of the century, the urban-rural population balance shifted significantly, going from 64% rural and 36% urban in 1871 to 46% rural and 54% urban in 1900.